o-farag/o-farag.github.io/README.md

-# This is my personal website
+# My Personal Portfolio

-My website showcases some of my skills and how I've used them, plus a few extra tidbits here and there.
+This website showcases some of my skills and how I've used them, plus a few extra tidbits here and there.